sf-wdi-gaia/intro-mongoose/readme.md

 ## Why

 Mongoose is an ODM, an **Object Document Mapper**.
-You can think of an ODM like an ORM for Documents, so in many ways Mongoose is to Mongo what ActiveRecord is to Postgres.
+It *maps* documents in a database to JavaScript Objects, making modifying the database possible with easy to use JavaScript helper methods.

 >"Let's face it, writing MongoDB validation, casting and business logic boilerplate is a drag.
 That's why we wrote Mongoose."

 >—Creators of Mongoose.

-##Terminology
+## Terminology
 - **Schema**: Similar to an object constructor, a Schema is a diagram or blueprint for what every object in the noSQL database will contain.
 Here's an example of a simple Address Book noSQL database schema:

 ```javascript